A Digital Nomad Guide to Florence

 Address: Borgo degli Albizi 87r, 50122 Hours: Mon – Thurs 8am – 7:30pm, Fri + Sun 8am – 11:30pm, Sat 8am – 12:30am

-Where to live in Florence
+Best Places to Live in Florence

 Florence is a busy and buzzing city that is one of the biggest tourist hotspots in Europe, so if you’re planning on moving to Firenze then brace yourself for the throng.
 Central areas of the city can be particularly crowded, but further out, you can find some quieter and more peaceful areas in which to base yourself while still enjoying easy access to the centre.